Association of Children's Museums (ACM) Interactivity Conference

 Virtual Booth Office Hours

-- The NISE Network will have a "booth" at the virtual conference.
-Using the InterActivity Mobile App: Meet Now, attendees should be able to instant message us anytime.
+- Use the Meet Now feature of the InterActivity Attendify App, attendees will be able to instant message us anytime.
 We will also have office hours daily, tentatively scheduled during the afternoon break.
 Stay tuned for more info about office hours, locating us in the exhibitor directory of the mobile app, and how you will be able to connect with us via Zoom or another platform.

 Projects and Opportunities